enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories counts all directories and subdirectories within the current directory, excluding current and parent directories
-12-newest_files prints a sorted list of the 10 newest files in the current working directory 13-unique prints only the unique characters of a file
+12-newest_files prints a sorted list of the 10 newest files in the current working directory 13-unique prints only the unique characters of a file 14-findthatword prints lines containing the pattern 'root' in '/etc/passwd'